swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Changes from the second reviewed version

 * The distinction between API wrappers and implementation-detail wrappers is formalized, and determined by the compiler based on whether the property wrapper type allows the call-site to pass a different type of argument.
-* Implementation-detail property wrappers on parameters are sugar for a local wrapped variable.
+* Implementation-detail property wrappers on parameters use callee-side application of the property wrapper, and have no external effect on the function.
-* API property wrappers on parameters use caller-side application of the property wrapper.
+* API property wrappers on parameters use caller-side application of the property wrapper, and are part of the function signature.
 * Overload resolution for property wrapper initializers will always be done at the property wrapper declaration.

 ### Changes from the first reviewed version